th-we/deskflow-wiki/Contributing.md

-The Synergy project welcomes changes from the community.
+The Deskflow project welcomes changes from the community.

 Please [create a new PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) (pull request) if you want to make a change.
 Don't worry about getting your code perfect.
 Our philosophy is to be friendly and welcoming to contributors.